WINCHESTER

 that a Church approved edition of the

-Book of Mormon would promote a
+Book of Mormon would later promote a

 South American